Eni chief: No drilling off Cyprus if Turkish warships appear

-The chief executive of Italian energy firm Eni says his company won't go ahead with any gas drilling in Mediterranean waters off Cyprus if warships approach the area.
+The chief executive of Italian energy firm Eni said Thursday his company won't go ahead with any gas drilling in Mediterranean waters off Cyprus if warships approach the area.

 Italian news agency ANSA quoted Eni CEO Claudio Descalzi as saying he doesn't want "to have a war break out to drill wells."

-Descalzi told reporters Thursday that he isn't concerned about a warship-escorted Turkish drill ship that has sailed into an area were Eni and partner Total of France are licensed by Cyprus to conduct a hydrocarbons search.
+Descalzi told reporters in Rome that he isn't concerned about a warship-escorted Turkish drill ship that has sailed into an area were Eni and partner Total of France are licensed by Cyprus to conduct a hydrocarbons search.

+Turkish officials have said the drill ship Yavuz is poised to start drilling soon.

 Eni and Total are licensed to jointly search 7 of 13 blocks that make up Cyprus' exclusive economic zone.